Financial Aid FAQs

 • When should I apply for financial aid?

-Financial aid applications that are not submitted by the due date or incomplete upon submission are only considered if funds become available.
+Financial aid applications submitted after the due date or are incomplete upon submission will only be considered if funds become available.
 Families who wait until after they are accepted to apply for financial aid, barring extenuating circumstances, are very unlikely to receive financial aid.

 • Should I apply for financial aid?